Date: September 19, 2025

 Dr. Eimear Kenny leads research at the interface of genomics, medicine, and computer science.
 She uses data science and massive-scale databases of genomic information to improve human health.
 Her research spans several different areas, including population and statistical genetics; machine-learning approaches for genomic discovery for rare and common diseases; genomic risk prediction for preventive health; clinical trials in genomic medicine; and digital app development for precision medicine.
 Her goal is to lead a new paradigm for genomic research embedded in health systems and to enable genomic medicine on a global scale.
 She is a scientific advisor to many initiatives in government, non-profit and industry arenas.

-Featured Speakers
+Meet our Featured Guest Speakers

 GreaterGood Breast Cancer Research Professor; Professor, Internal Medicine,